ETCLabs/RDMnet/docs/how_rdmnet_works/roles_and_addressing.md

 after disconnecting; the component will get a different, unrelated dynamic UID if it connects again.
 Think of a dynamic UID like a DHCP-assigned IP address - it is not permanent and has a lease time equal to the length of the RDMnet connection.

+A dynamic UID is identified by the top bit of the Manufacturer ID field being set to 1.
+Recall that only manufacturer IDs from `0x0000` to `0x7fff` are assigned, which allows this reserved bit to be used to indicate a dynamic UID.

 ## Component Roles